Long-Range Deformations for Integrable Spin Chains: Introduction and Overview

 \emph{\Secref{sec:intrange}}: We present a parametrization that minimizes the interaction range of the charges at each order of the deformation moduli and at the same time renders the space of deformed charges flat.
 This parametrization yields integrable charges as they occur in the gauge/string correspondence.

 \emph{\Secref{sec:betheansatz}}: It is demonstrated how the four different types of generators deform the nearest-neighbor Bethe ansatz.
 Most notably, the appearance of the rapidity map as well as the dressing phase is explained by classes of so called boost and bilocal operators, respectively.
-The result is given by the well known form of the asymptotic Bethe equations.
+The result is given by the well known form of the asymptotic Bethe equations for finite periodic chains.

 \emph{\Secref{sec:altchains}}: We demonstrate how to apply the recursion relation to alternating spin chains.
 The alternating $\alg{su}(2)\times\alg{su}(2)$ long-range Bethe equations as well as the first orders of the $\alg{gl}(K\indup{e})\times\alg{gl}(K\indup{o})$ long-range Hamiltonian are explicitly given.